Maurice Dubourg: Notre-Dame de la Libération

 The Church of Notre-Dame de la Libération is a Catholic place of worship built on the summit of the colline des Bois, overlooking the city of Besançon (Doubs) at an altitude of nearly five hundred meters.
-The monument was consecrated in the aftermath of the Second World War by Dubourg, after the Comtois capital had been spared bombardment.
+The church was consecrated in the aftermath of the Second World War by Dubourg, after the Comtois capital had been spared bombardment.
 Subsequently, commemorative plaques lining the walls of the building and paying tribute to the diocesans and all the inhabitants of Besançon who died in the Second World War were added, as was a monumental seven-metre-high statue sculpted by Henri-Paul Rey.